RefWorks: An Introduction

 Thur, January 30th, Noon – 1:00pm

 Want to streamline your research with your writing?
 Interested in tools to help manage your citations and bibliographies?
 This one-hour session will introduce you to RefWorks, an online citation management program.
 RefWorks allows you to create a personal database of references and generate bibliographies in a variety of formats.
 This workshop will cover the basic functions of RefWorks, including: how to set up an account, importing citations from research databases, such as PubMed and Google Scholar, formatting bibliographies in styles, such as APA and JAMA.

 This session is for absolute beginners - no previous experience is required!
 But if you are already a RefWorks user, this session will be a great refresher for you!

-Beyond PubMed: Web of Science
+Beyond PubMed: Exploring Web of Science

 Thur, Feb 27th, Noon-1:00pm